 How to become a great speaker : “Welcome to Hell”

-Last week, someone commented to me “I heard you speak in 2009, you are so much better!”
+Recently someone commented to me “I heard you speak a few years ago and you are so much better!”
 I was really grateful for that compliment.
 I have been working hard on being a better speaker for the past several years.
 I frequently get asked, “how do you become a better speaker?”
 So I thought I would write a series on it.

 One of the turning points in my speaking career was attending speakers training with Thomas Plummer and Greg Rose.
 Speakers’ school commences with “Welcome to Hell”, the opening line from Greg Rose.
 He goes on to say, “After a talk, when you ask your friends and colleagues how you did, they will tell you you that you did great…….we are not your friends.”

 And with that warm introduction, speakers’ school begins.
 First, you are filmed and evaluated on how you walk into a room or on to stage.
 Key message here – head up, good posture and what you are currently doing is neither (even if you think you are).

 Then, your wardrobe is critiqued…..how was I supposed to know that pleats and cuffs were for fat old men?
 After critiquing what you are currently wearing, they take a picture of you to see which color shirts look best on you with your complexion and hair color.
 As far as appearance goes, here are a few general guidelines (particularly for men):

 - Dark colored pants